 - Work that is not legally charitable including work for private benefit.

 If you are interested in making an application, please contact us to arrange an initial phone call.

 Next application deadline: 15 September 2021.
 Full Grants Timetable is here.

 Roll-out of advice and representation grants

-Small development grants will also be available on an invite only basis in targeted areas from early 2021.
+Small development grants will also be available on an invite only basis in targeted areas during 2021.